BigSoftVideo/DOTE/settings.md

 - The [conventions](conventions.md) for this Transcript.
 - The [translation and gloss subtiers](tiers.md) for this Transcript.
 - The [named subtier types](tiers.md) for this Transcript.
+Note that this list can be rearranged by selecting, dragging and dropping an item in the list.
 - In addition, the path to the Project folder on your computer's file system is displayed.
 Click the button and the folder will be opened in your file browser.